-- 1. Demonstrate accuracy in their use of the terminology of geology. - 2.
-Demonstrate a good knowledge of the principal characteristics of the interior, surface and biosphere of the Earth, their histories, and the physical and geological processes that explain these characteristics. - 3.
-Demonstrate accuracy in identifying important rocks, minerals, fossils and structures in outcrop, in hand specimens, and under the microscope. - 4.
-Apply the principal techniques and theories of mathematics, physics, chemistry, engineering and computer programming to geoscience. - 5.
+- 1. Demonstrate accuracy in their use of the terminology of geoscience. - 2.
+Demonstrate a good knowledge of the principal characteristics of the interior, surface and biosphere of the Earth, their histories, and the physical and geological processes that explain these characteristics.

+- 3. Apply the principal techniques and theories of mathematics, physics, chemistry, engineering and computer programming to geoscience. - 4.
+Provide quantitative explanations and descriptions of the major dynamical processes that drive plate tectonics and associated phenomena. - 5.
 Explain accurately the methods used to make observations about the surface and interior of the Earth, and be able to report the principal results produced by these methods. - 6.
-Write accurately about technical subjects and about geoscience. - 7.
-Evaluate geological, geophysical, geochemical and remote sensing data. - 8.
-Apply geological principles to the solution of problems in the field. - 9.
-Work independently, evaluate progress, and report technical observations, methods and conclusions effectively. - 10.
+Write accurately about technical subjects and about geoscience.
+Demonstrate accuracy in evaluating and interpreting geophysical and remote-sensing datasets. - 7.
+Demonstrate accuracy in evaluating and interpreting geophysical and remote-sensing datasets. - 8.
+Work independently, evaluate progress, and report technical observations, methods and conclusions effectively. - 9.
+Evaluate geological, geophysical, geochemical and remote sensing data. - 10.
 Demonstrate awareness of societal and industrial needs, practical engineering solutions to real-world problems, and environmental and human impact in relation to geoscience.